-Perched on the 70th floor of the Swissotel the Stamford, Skai overlooks the civic district down from the Padang to Marina Bay.
+Skai is undoubtedly the penthouse living room of your dreams.
+Perched on the 70th floor of Swissotel the Stamford, it overlooks the civic district down from the Padang to Marina Bay.
 The spacious interiors take a literal leaf from the modern Japanese design book with green foliage and maple accents adorning the otherwise minimalistic but homey 130-seater venue.
-Take notes, ‘cos Skai is the penthouse living room of your dreams.
+All that's left to do is to park yourself on a tall bar stool or cosy up to your date on one of Skai’s many cushy sofas.

 At the helm is newly appointed executive chef Seumas Smith who brings over a decade’s worth of experience, cutting his teeth at some of the best kitchens around the world.
 Think Michelin-starred establishments such as Dinner by Heston Blumenthal in London and ION at Iniala Harbour House in Malta.
 But he is no stranger to Singapore where he once helmed the kitchens of familiar names like Maggie Joans, Moosehead Kitchen and Esquina prior to his overseas endeavours.

 With Smith’s homecoming comes the promise to elevate Skai’s culinary landscape to greater heights.
 And boy, does it show on his plates.
 The starters carry a strong seafood theme showcasing his subtle Japanese sensibilities and the delicate use of the binchotan grill.
 Botan Ebi ($36) is gently grilled till succulent and rounded up by juicy Japanese heirloom tomatoes and its consomme to deliver a fresh burst of sweet and tart sensations.